Imagine opening a new app, eager to explore its features, only to be bombarded with confusing menus and endless options.

 Kommunicate.io, a chat-based customer support tool, noticed something disturbing—their customers kept asking for features that were already there, showing that their users hadn’t realized the full value of the product.
 They decided to solve this problem by improving their onboarding with Userpilot.

-Apart from adding a notification bar and an onboarding checklist, they created an interactive walkthrough to help users customize their chat widget.
+Apart from adding a notification bar and an onboarding checklist, they created an interactive walkthrough to help and educate users on how to customize their chat widget.

-Since its introduction, 86% of users have completed the chat widget customization step, which translated into a 3% increase in this feature’s usage.
+Since its introduction, 86% of users have completed the chat widget customization step, which translates into a 3% increase in this feature’s usage.

 Example 4: RecruitNow saved thousands of training hours a year